 International Baccalaureate: 42 points, with 776 at Higher Level (including 7 in Higher Level History)

 Essential Subjects: A Level/IB Higher Level History

 Submitted Work: Two school essays (may include timed work)

 AdmissionsAssessment (Cambridge College registered): Candidates are required to sit the History Admissions Assessment.
 Please see here for further details.

-Those invited for interview will typically have two interviews of approximately 25 minutes each with Teaching Fellows in History.
-The interviews are a discussion and an exchange of ideas, not interrogations.
+Those invited for interview will typically have one interview of approximately 35-40 minutes with Teaching Fellows in History.
+Admissions interviews are a discussion and an exchange of ideas, not interrogations.
 They are conducted in a friendly and informal manner and you should not feel daunted by the prospect.
 We are looking for evidence of strong potential to structure an argument, to use and discuss evidence effectively, to write fluently and precisely, and to think in original and coherent ways about the past and current affairs.